 CRE OWNERS, BE WARNED, BUT BE EVEN MORE PREPARED

 CRE Owners in affected areas, like Miami, are walking a tight rope hoping they don’t fall, when they opt out of certain insurance coverages for their buildings.

 According to Evan Seacat, Senior Director at Franklin Street Insurance Services in South Florida, owners “do not want the added premium.”
 Owners would rather take the risk than pay for loss of rents coverage which protects against loss incurred when tenants have to be relocated due to hurricane damage to the building.
 Law and Ordinance Coverage “requires that a building be rebuilt to current code if at least half the property is damaged.”

 The picture Jennifer LeClaire paints in this article with storm prediction information coupled with CRE Owner insurance trends… is a dim one, better yet, seems like a recipe for disaster, literally.
 The article’s focus is on the CRE Owner, but makes no mention of how far an ounce of preparation could potentially save the Owner when tenants are taken care of, even if they have to be relocated.

 ALERT: CRE Owners Take Heed – Prevent Loss of Rents Utilizing Mobile Technology

-If what LeClaire says is true, and Owners continue to opt out of certain insurance coverages, they might consider an investment in communication tools, like say… the Instant Alert Application by ETS to bolster their communications and precautions procedures with their tenants or the Email Notification System helping to set up preparation and planning tools which could virtually prevent considerable loss in a severe weather event like the hurricanes they are predicting.
+If what LeClaire says is true, and Owners continue to opt out of certain insurance coverages, they might consider an investment in communication tools, like ETS’ Instant Alert Application to bolster their communications and precautions procedures with their tenants or the Email Notification System helping to set up preparation and planning tools which could virtually prevent considerable loss in a severe weather event like hurricanes.

 Communication is the Mother of PREVENTION